Spencer0013/Financial-Retrieval-Augmented-Generation/README.md

 └── README.md
 ```

-> **Note:** earlier versions referenced Qdrant.
-The current pipeline uses **Pinecone** as the vector DB and hybrid retriever.

 ---

-## 1️ Start / Prepare Pinecone
+## Start / Prepare Pinecone

 You do not run Pinecone locally with Docker — it’s a managed service.
 Instead:

 1. Create a Pinecone account / API key.